Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/structured_output_claude_zai.md

 4. **Filter string formats** to supported list only
 5. **Validate responses** against your original schema (with all constraints)

-This means Claude receives a simplified schema, but your code still enforces all constraints through validation.
+This means MiniMax-M2 receives a simplified schema, but your code still enforces all constraints through validation.

 **Example:** A Pydantic field with `minimum: 100` becomes a plain integer in the sent schema, but the description is updated to "Must be at least 100", and the SDK validates the response against the original constraint.